-United States History II is designed as a survey course, beginning with the colonizing the Americas and end with progressive reforms.
+United States History II is designed as a survey course, beginning with the Emergence of Modern America: Progressive Reforms and continuing to current times.
 This course provides student with a framework for studying political, social, economic and cultural issues and for analyzing the impact these issues have had on American society.
 This course demands responsibility and concentrates on the development of higher ordered thinking skills.